CollectionBuilder/collectionbuilder.github.io/_docs/07_finish/about.md

     {% include item-figure.html objectid="demo-psychiana548" %}
 {% endraw %}

-Or if you wanted the image a smaller size and floating on the left:
+Or if you wanted the image to be a smaller size and float on the left:

 {% raw %}
     {% include item-figure.html objectid="demo-psychiana548" float="left" size="2" %}